 Examination of specific skills and experience

 Unlike your long-ago predecessors, you’re probably looking for administrative professionals who take on more responsibilities than typing and answering the phone.
 Take time to think about what technical skills you need in an administrative assistant, such as Word processing and Excel familiarity; whether you’re looking for specific industry experience; and if there are planning, communication, purchasing or customer service skills that would be valuable in this role.

 6. Why do you think you’re well-suited for a position as an administrative assistant, and for this job in particular?

 7. What special skills do you possess that will help you do well at our company?

 8. How would you describe your comfort level when it comes to (a particular software program)?
 What is the latest version of this software that you have used?

-9. Give me examples of how you’ve used (the software program) on the job.
+9. Give me examples of how you’ve used (the program) on the job.
 What advanced functionalities are you familiar with?

 10. What would you consider your biggest professional accomplishment to date?
 Your biggest professional failure?